danhamill/pyATIMR/readme.md

 ```

-## Relevant Files
+## Required Files

-`n_segs.txt` - Text file containing the water years and number of liner segments to fit to a sequence of snotel sites
+`n_segs.txt` - Text file containing the water years and number of linear segments to fit to a sequence of snotel sites
 ```
 Format
 water_year1:[ num linear segments to fit to Snotel Site 1 , num linear segments to fit to Snotel Site 2 ...],